 Beckman et al. (2011, 2013) turn similar ideas into a pair of feature specification diagnostics.
-Beckman et al. (2011) review literature on the effects of speech rate on word-initial VOT durations in voicing and aspirating languages (e.g. Kessinger & Blumstein, 1997; Magloire & Green, 1999; Pind, 1995), while providing new data on Swedish.
+Beckman et al. (2011) review literature on the effects of speech rate on word-initial VOT durations in voicing and aspirating languages (e.g. Pind, 1995; Kessinger & Blumstein, 1997; Magloire & Green, 1999), while providing new data on Swedish.
 In aspirating languages, the long-lag VOT of p, t, k is longer at slower speech rates, while the short-lag VOT of b, d, g is constant across speech rates.
 In voicing languages, the negative VOT of b, d, g is longer at slower speech rates, while the short-lag VOT of p, t, k remains constant.
 For Beckman et al. (and laryngeal realism more broadly), long-lag aspiration is the phonetic manifestation of a [spread] feature and prevoicing is the phonetic manifestation of a [voice] feature.
 Or, in Solé's terminology, they are phonologically specified controlled cues.
 The English b, d, g stops and French p, t, k stops remained constant across speech rates, behaving like a mechanical cue.
 Beckman et al. argue that this is because these classes are not phonologically specified for any laryngeal features.
 If the asymmetric speech rate results show that one stop class acts as if it is specified for a feature and the other class acts as if it is not, this supports the privative, realist feature representation in Table 1.
-Duration across speech rates thus becomes our first diagnostic of control: if a (durational) cue is enhanced at slower speech rates for a given class of sounds, it supports that class being specified for the feature corresponding to that cue.
+Duration across speech rates is thus the first diagnostic of control: if a (durational) cue is enhanced at slower speech rates for a given class of sounds, it supports that class being specified for the feature corresponding to that cue.

 Beckman et al. (2013) propose that the amount of voicing in an intervocalic stop closure provides a second diagnostic of control, and by extension feature representation.
 They examine what proportion of the closures of b, d, g stops in voicing vs. aspirating languages are voiced.
 In Russian, a voicing language, 97% of b, d, g stops have fully voiced closures.
 In German, an aspirating language, 62% of b, d, g stops have fully voiced closures.
 They propose that voicing continues all the way through the stop closure of b, d, g in Russian because voicing is active and controlled by speakers, suggesting a [voice] feature.
-The inconsistent voicing in the preceding vowel, suggesting that German b, d, g stops are not specified for a [voice] feature, nor for any laryngeal feature (Beckman et al., 2013, 259; Jansen, 2004; Jessen & Ringen, 2002).
-Meanwhile, Beckman et al. (2013) argue that the [spread]-specified p, t, k stops in German and other aspirating languages block voicing intervocalically because the glottis is too wide, realized as voicing into only 20-30% of the closure (see Möbius (2004); Pape & Jesus (2014) for similar results).
+The inconsistent voicing in German is a passive or automatic unintended consequence of voicing in the preceding vowel, suggesting that German b, d, g stops are not specified for a [voice] feature, nor for any laryngeal feature (Beckman et al., 2013, 259; Jessen & Ringen, 2002; Jansen, 2004).